Social Founders from Hackney, East London

-In October, we celebrated some inspiring founders of organisations for refugees.
+Below we celebrate some inspiring founders of organisations supporting refugees.

 Revd.
 Colin Hodgetts MBE